GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 - Example artifacts for common use cases
 - Test suite demonstrating policy composition and evaluation

 The implementation demonstrates how to construct robust policies from individual artifacts and how the handler seamlessly evaluates these policies within a transaction context.
-This reference implementation offers a proven, efficient solution for policy integration and composition.
+This reference implementation offers a proven, efficient solution for policy integration and composition, functioning as a layer of compliance requirements that can be applied to any compatible decentralized application.

 ### Satellite Functionality